xu-wen-chao/exec-ignore-errors/README.md

 ## Example

-Use this in the shell.
+Use in the shell.

 ```
 exec-ignore-errors node 1.js
 ```

-Use this in the npm script.
+Use in the npm script.

 ```
 {